-This concludes the part 3 of the series.
-You can find the final part here.
+This concludes Part3 of the series.
+Get the part4 here.